Car Leasing VS Buying (Pros and Cons)

 - No Cash For Your Next Car

 Although there are a few in which you can get a bit of cash at the end of your lease, most leaseholders will walk away from the end of their contract without getting any cash back.
-In fact, if you have excess wear or mileage, you may have to pay some extra cash when you turn the car in.
+In fact, if you have excessive wear or mileage, you may have to pay some extra cash when you turn the car in.

 That means you won’t have any cash or a trade-in to use as a down payment on your new lease.
 That will not be a problem if you can find a zero-down lease every few years, but if your next lease or purchase requires cash, you’ll have to dip into your bank account to find it.